 The Practice Management program at Fidelity Charitable is a product agnostic educational and consulting program that helps advisors incorporate the why, what, and how of charitable planning to grow their practice and better serve clients.
 In addition to client materials, tools, and other resources, the charity has made available educational seminars that offer technical strategies, practical how-to’s, and continuing education credits, all of which come at no charge.
 The education and materials are designed for a broad range of advisors, including RIAs, broker-dealers, CPAs, trust and estate attorneys, and other financial intermediaries.
 Launched in July 2016, the Practice Management program has educated nearly 10,000 advisors to-date.

 As part of the program, Fidelity Charitable introduced a new module on impact investing.
 The CE-eligible session focuses on definitions and trends of impact investing, approaches and case studies to working with clients, how to uncover different client motivations, and best practices for building an impact strategy.
-Demand for the impact investing webinar was high; for those advisors who missed it, Fidelity Charitable has made the recording available online and can also provide it as an in-person workshop with CE credit offered.

 “As an advisor, understanding a client’s values is key for any practice, and impact investing is an effective opportunity to thoughtfully engage.
 This course explained the intersection of philanthropy and impact investing across asset classes and risk spectrum, helping me, as an advisor, to offer additional and innovative ways to create impact with my clients’ charitable dollar.
 This sort of education is invaluable, enabling advisors to provide a holistic approach to wealth management,” said Sara D. Boyd, portfolio manager, Highwater Wealth Management LLC, an attendee of the webinar.